MSc Investment and Financial Management

-Designed to fully prepare you for a career in the financial sector as a manager, business analyst, trader, broker, investment advisor, consultant, credit controller, treasurer, banker, market specialist or accountant, the MSc Investment and Financial Management (MIFM) is applied in nature and a proud member of the prestigious CFA Institute University Recognition programme.
+Designed to fully prepare you for a career in the financial sector as a manager, business analyst, trader, broker, investment advisor, consultant, credit controller, treasurer, banker, market specialist or accountant, the MSc Investment and Financial Management (MIFM) is applied in nature and a proud member of the prestigious CFA Institute® University Affiliation Program.

 There are four unique characteristics to this course:

-Exposure to state-of-the-art knowledge: The course introduces you to the experience, expertise and latest research findings of the dynamic Accounting, Finance and Governance (AFG) research group.
+The course introduces you to the experience, expertise and latest research findings of the dynamic Finance research group (FIN).
 Which means you will be taught by leading academics and professionals at the forefront of research, practice and policy in corporate and investment finance.

 Graduates of this programme can anticipate exciting career prospects across a variety of international fields.

 In the financial sector